Accelerated Methods for Riemannian Min-Max Optimization Ensuring Bounded Geometric Penalties: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper contributes to the understanding of Riemannian optimization in multiple directions.
 We proposed several new and improved methods for g-convex optimization, as well as for min-max Riemannian optimization.
 None of our algorithmic results assume that the iterates will stay in some pre-specified bounded set, and consequently we can ensure we bound geometric penalties.
 An interesting future direction of research is whether our algorithms can avoid extra logarithmic factors or enjoy lower geometric penalties.
 Finding lower bounds for the min-max Riemannian case that feature additional hardness caused by the geometry is of interest.
 An important open question, even for the Euclidean setting, is achieving rates for the general $(\Lx,\Ly,\Lxy)$-smooth and $(\mux,\muy)$-\SCSC{} case matching lower bounds.
-Finally, another direction is the study of non-g-convex, g-concave min-max optimization.

 \acks{ This research was partially funded by the Research Campus Modal funded by the German Federal Ministry of Education and Research (fund numbers 05M14ZAM,05M20ZBM) as well as the Deutsche Forschungsgemeinschaft (DFG) through the DFG Cluster of Excellence MATH$^+$ (EXC-2046/1, project ID 390685689). }